adamjurcz/microservice-blog/README.md

 # microservice-blog
 # Introduction
-Idea of this service is pretty simple, all what's it have to do is create commentaries, posts and give customer chance for read it later.
+Idea of this service is pretty simple, all what's it have to do is create commentaries, posts and give customer chance to read it later.
 We are also veryfing commentaries by some rules, ex. regex patterns.
 It's using microservices for later ability to:
 - use kubernetes:
   - create independent instances of same service (replicas)